Last Updated August 31, 2015

 Even the worst-case scenario of 24 days is not enough time for Iran to hide any substantial violations.
 The half-life of nuclear material is thousands of years.
 If Iran had material that could be used to make a nuclear bomb at a given location, inspectors would be able to find traces of it.
 Also, the physical structures to enrich weapons-grade uranium or plutonium cannot be moved in 24 days.

 During the 24-day period, international intelligence apparatuses will watch the suspected facility to monitor any attempts to hide or move evidence.
-If, for example, trucks are backed up to a suspected facility, it is a breach of the agreement and sanctions can legally be re-imposed.
+If, for example, trucks are backed up to a suspected facility, it could be considered a breach of the agreement and sanctions can legally be re-imposed.

 While Iran may be able to get away with, say, computer-modeling activities during the 24-day period, they will still be a long way away from developing a nuclear weapon (much further than if there was no agreement in place.)
 To put it another way, if Iran’s goal is to secretly build a car, they may be able to develop a headlight or a windshield wiper without detection.
 But they will not be able to build an engine or fuel it.
 And they will still be several long, complicated steps away from building a car that functions.